emidombek/darkwood/README.md

    - Updates the timer display with the initial timeout value using the `updateTimerDisplay()` function.
    - Starts a new round by calling the `startRound()` function.
    - Updates the score display on the game screen using the `displayScore()` function.
+   - Checks if play pause button eventlistners are active, if not they are re-enabled.
+   - Removes glow from restart button placed at the end of the game.

    **pauseGame()**
-   This function is called to pause the game.
+   -This function is called to pause the game.
    Actions:
+   - Checks if the timer is active if not it exits the function.
    - Sets the `timerActive` flag to false to pause the timer.
    - Logs a message indicating that the game is paused.
    - Clears the timer interval using `clearInterval(timer)` to stop the timer.
    - Removes the click event listener for card clicks on the game grid by calling `gridContainer.removeEventListener('click', handleCardClick)`.
    - Toggles the play/pause button to show the play button and its text label.
    - Stores the remaining seconds of the timer `(timerElement.textContent)` in the `remainingSeconds` variable to track the time when the game was paused.
+   - Adds glow to play button.

    **resumeGame()**
    This function is called to unpause the game.